 Synopsis: Dannie Abse was born in Cardiff in 1923.
-In this delightful autobiographical novel, Abse skilfully interweaves public and private themes, setting the fortunes of a Jewish family in Wales against the troubled backcloth of the times – unemployment, the rise of Hitler and Mussolini, and the Spanish Civil War
+In this delightful coming of age autobiographical novel, Abse skilfully interweaves public and private themes, setting the fortunes of a Jewish family in Wales against the troubled backcloth of the times – unemployment, the rise of Hitler and Mussolini, and the Spanish Civil War

 ‘Mr Abse writes beautifully and tenderly of the things he has seen and felt’ The Times

 ‘Acutely remembered, imaginatively told.
 Any but the youngest reader will be fascinated to catch the true ring of the thirties in a setting so different from his own.
 It is a clever, moving account.’
 Angus Wilson, Observer